 I know some people are conflicted about heritage centres, feeling that they’re not always authentic.
 For me, though, they serve a dual purpose.
 First, they give travellers a chance to learn about a different culture – something that isn’t always easy to achieve unless you know one of the locals who will invite you to their home.

 Second, and perhaps more importantly, in a time when many traditions are being lost as the younger generation embraces 21st century Western ways, heritage centres help to preserve some of the older traditions that might otherwise be lost, they reinforce cultural dignity and they provide an income for the local community.

 - The Namushasha Heritage Centre is about 20km south of Kongola on the C49.
 Take the turnoff from the B8 to Namushasha River Lodge and you’ll pass the centre on your right-hand side a few kilometres before you get to the lodge.

 - The centre is open from 8:00 till 16:30 and a tour takes about 90 minutes.
 There’s a small shop where you can buy local crafts.

 - If you’re camping, you’ll love Namushasha’s campsite with its river views, green grass and private ablutions that are super-clean.
-There’s power for part of the day and a donkey boiler for showers.
 The sites along the riverfront are superb for tents and trailers, though you’d have to choose carefully for a caravan because of access to the terraced sites, some of which aren’t flat.
 Campers are welcome to use the swimming pool at the lodge.

 River highlights of northeastern Namibia